 When one is talented at their craft, they will meet interesting and genuine like-minded people who show support.
 Alternatively talent and success can also expose jealous detractors.
 Their aim is to project their own negative traits onto a ‘scapegoat’ to make life unpleasant and drive them away.
 If one finds themselves in this situation, it is vital to remember that only a person who is talented and has something worth coveting attracts this.

 Cornwall has a variety of people.
-Some are genuine good- hearted souls who want to live a peaceful life and do what they can to help others without an ulterior motive.
-Some create a “fairy-tale image” and place more importance on the glamour but have a lack of any real substance or power.
-Some can use others under the guise of friendship for their own personal gain only to cast them aside when they are no longer useful.
-Some seek fame and fortune and will attempt to discredit others that they consider a threat.
+Some are genuine good- hearted souls who want to live a peaceful life and do all they can to help others without an ulterior motive.
+Some create a “fairy-tale image” and place more importance on ‘glamour’ but lack any real substance or power.
+Some will work under the guise of friendship for their own personal gain only and cast others aside when they are no longer useful.
+Some seek fame and fortune and try to discredit others that they consider a threat.

 When one focuses upon the positive aspects of life, the Cornish landscape and the ocean are wonderful.
 They are good for the soul and to see them daily is truly a blessing.

 Nothing tastes of the sea more than a raw oyster and fresh seaweed from the shore.
-To awake in the morning and see a murder of crows feeding from the field behind the cottage is wonderful.
-To sit on the beaches and cliffs listening to the music of the sea is divine.
+To awake in the morning and see a murder of crows feeding from the field behind the cottage is wonderful and to sit on beaches and cliffs listening to the music of the sea is divine.

 Here in Cornwall, the beaches, coves, woodland, stone circles, holy wells, quoits and ancient buildings are all nearby.
 Focusing on these aspects of life reminds me of how blessed I am.